bengreenier/coding.watch/README.md

 ```

 This will create the necessary Azure resources to support the service and events that are defined in `serverless.yml` file.

+## Development

+> Note: you may be warned to set `twitchApiKey` as an environment variable - see above for more details.

+To run things locally, simply run `npm install & npm start` in your dev environment.

 ## Issues / Feedback / Feature Requests?